 • Pots or seed trays.

-• A mini greenhouse or transparent plastic bag to create a humid environment.
+• A mini greenhouse or a transparent plastic bag to create a humid environment.

 • A water sprayer to water without disturbing the seeds.

-After flowering, Pieris forms capsules containing seeds.
+After flowering, the Pieris forms capsules containing the seeds.
 You can collect them to propagate the plant by sowing!

 How to propagate Pieris by sowing?

-1. To collect seeds, wait until the Pieris fruits ripen (usually in summer).
+1. To harvest the seeds, wait for the Pieris fruits to ripen (usually in summer).
 They will become dry and brown.
 Open them carefully to extract the small seeds.

 2. Mix sowing compost with a little sand to improve drainage.
 Fill your pots or trays with this mixture.

 3. Place the seeds on the surface of the substrate.
-Press lightly so they are in contact with the compost, but don't bury them completely as they need light to germinate.
+Press lightly so they are in contact with the compost, but do not bury them completely, as they need light to germinate.

 4. Moisten the substrate with a sprayer.
 Keep the compost slightly moist at all times, but avoid excess water.